IBM Cloud Docs

 Backup for VPC

 The IBM Cloud® provides the means to create backup copies of your block storage volumes and file shares automatically.
-You can create a backup policy with one or more plans, and associate tags to the policy in the console, from the CLI, with the API or Terraform.
+You can create a backup policy with up to 4 plans, and associate tags to the policy in the console, from the CLI, with the API or Terraform.

 Backup jobs that create or delete backup snapshots run according to the backup plan and the retention policy.
 You can view the status of the backup jobs in the console, from the CLI, with the API, or Terraform.
 If a job fails, the health status code shows the reason for the failure.
 You can also set up a connection to Event Notifications and receive notifications to your preferred destinations.